rusd80/andersen-devops/Lesson-01/README.md

 ### About myself:

-My name is Dmitriy.
+Hi, my name is Dmitriy.
 I'm from Saint-Petersburg, Russia.
 I’m an automation engineer with 15 years of experience with programming of programmable-logic controllers and human-machine interface devices.
 I'm interested in computer science, programming and management methodologies such as LEAN and Kanban.
 I'm currently learning Linux administration, Docker and Kubernetes.
-At now become DevOps engineer employee is my dream and challenge.
+At now become DevOps engineer is my dream and challenge.

 ### Why am I interested in this course?: